AcademySoftwareFoundation/OpenTimelineIO/docs/fundamentals/contributing.md

 We're excited to collaborate with the community and look forward to the many improvements you can make to OpenTimelineIO!

-Feel free to join our Slack, and join the TSC Zoom meetings.

-You can find an archicv

 ## Contributor License Agreement